 Step 1 Insert resistors R1, R2, and R3 into place.
 R1 is just above the IC socket and is coded brown-black-orange-gold (10K ohms).

-R3 is 1K ohms and is coded brown-black-red-gold OR it is a blue resistor coded brown-black-black-brown-brown.
+R3 is 1K ohms and is coded brown-black-red-gold.

 Resistors are not polarized so you don't have to worry about how they are oriented.

 Step 2Insert the two diodes D1 and D2 into position in the upper right of the board.
 Both diodes are the same.
+Note that the labels "D1" and "D2" are not present on the v2 board.
 Diodes are polarized and must be oriented correctly.
 The black band around the end of the diode goes on the right side.Solder the diodes into place.Clip off the excess leads.

 Step 3 (optional)If you live in a country that uses the PAL television standard, then you will need to solder a wire jumper across the two contacts marked "PAL" just above the IC socket.
 You can use any sort of small wire like a lead that you just clipped off of a resistor or diode in the previous steps.
 This wire connects digital pin 12 to ground and tells the Hackvision firmware that it should initialize the TVout library with PAL parameters.Note that if you connect this jumper, you cannot use digital pin 12 for anything.
 Setting pin 12 to output and setting it HIGH would cause a short circuit and damage the microcontroller.

 Step 4Solder the IC socket into place.
 Position the socket so the notch in one end of the socket is aligned with the notch drawn on the silkscreen.
 Use some tape to hold the socket flat against the board while you solder it into place.
 There are 28 pins to solder, but it's not hard.
 Make sure you heat the pin and the pad for a couple of seconds before applying the solder.